nice-digital/global-nav/README.md

 ## Upgrading to v4

 V4 involved updating a lot of dependencies.
 Mostly this was internal implementation details.
 However, the one external facing change was the build command changing from `npm run build -- --env.version=1.2.3` to `npm run build -- --env version=1.2.3`.
 Notice the space instead of the dot.
 This is a result of the `--env` parameter in webpack 4.

+## Upgrading to v5

+Version 5 includes updates for the summer 2022 brand refresh.
+It's mostly an internal refactor of typography and colour updates and shouldn't include any breaking API changes.